Regression-aware Continual Learning for Android Malware Detection: Abstract

 \section{Abstract}

-Malware evolves rapidly, forcing machine learning (ML)-based detectors to adapt continuously.
+Malware evolves rapidly, forcing machine learning-based detectors to be continuously updated.
 With antivirus vendors processing hundreds of thousands of new samples daily, datasets can grow to billions of examples, making full retraining impractical. \textit{Continual learning} (CL) has emerged as a scalable alternative, enabling incremental updates without full data access while mitigating \textit{catastrophic forgetting}.
 In this work, we analyze a critical yet overlooked issue in this context: \textit{security regression}.
-Unlike forgetting, which manifests as a general performance drop on previously seen data, security regression captures harmful prediction changes at the sample level, such as a malware sample that was once correctly detected but evades detection after a model update.
-Although often overlooked, regressions pose serious risks in security-critical applications, as the silent reintroduction of previously detected threats in the system may undermine users' trust in the whole updating process.
-To address this issue, we formalize and quantify security regression in CL-based malware detectors and propose a regression-aware penalty to mitigate it.
-Specifically, we adapt Positive Congruent Training (PCT) to the CL setting, preserving prior predictive behavior in a model-agnostic manner.
-Experiments on the ELSA, Tesseract, and AZ-Class datasets show that our method effectively reduces regression across different CL scenarios while maintaining strong detection performance over time.
+Unlike forgetting, which manifests as a drop in average performance on previously seen data, security regression captures harmful sample-level prediction changes, e.g., malware samples that were correctly detected before an update but evade detection afterward.
+This poses serious risks in security-critical applications, as the silent reintroduction of previously detected threats may undermine users’ trust in the update process, leading them to perceive a regression in security even if the average model performance has actually improved.
+We first formalize and quantify security regression in CL-based malware detectors, revealing that up to 3-6\% of malware experience it after model updates.
+We then address this issue by introducing a regression-aware framework to the CL setting.
+Specifically, we instantiate it via Positive Congruent Training (PCT), showing seamless integration with any prior CL strategy.
+Experiments on the ELSA, Tesseract, and AZ-Class datasets show that our method effectively halves regression across different CL scenarios while maintaining strong detection performance over time.